GeoDoo/add-to-slack-button/README.md

 ## Live demo

-You can check the widget on the sidebar of my blog: https://geodoo.work
+You can check the Add to Slack button on the sidebar of my blog: https://geodoo.work

 ## Tooling configs